zxuwen/angular-table/README.md

 ```

 And thats it, our table is sortable by birthdate instantly!
 We can make the other columns
 sortable aswell, by using the `at-sortable` attribute only.

-Our list of people is kind of
-long though, and we hate scrolling, so breaking up the table into smaller chunks and making
+Our list of people is kind of long though, and we hate scrolling, so breaking up the table into
-it possible to go through it with a pagination would be cool.
-A task done within seconds.
+smaller chunks and making it possible to go through it with a pagination would be cool.
+A task
-We need to define two additional keywords in our table ...
+done within seconds: We need to define two additional keywords in our table ...

 ```html
 <table ... at-config="config" at-paginated>...</table>
 ```

-... and add an additional element to our view.
+... and add an additional element to our view ...

 ```html
 <at-pagination at-config="config" at-list="people"></at-pagination>
 ```

+and end up with a sortable, paginated table!

+## Hacking on angular-table
+### Coffee Script
+This directive is written in Coffee Script.
+If you want to contribute, please make sure to
+do the changes in the coffee sources only!
+If you are familiar with Javascript but not with
+Coffee Script, I highly recommend you to [take look at it and try it out](http://coffeescript.org).
+It has a powerful and beautiful syntax and is easy to learn, You'll need no more than ~2 hours to learn all the basic concepts.

+### TDD
+The code for this directive is well covered with tests, which can be run with PhantomJS and
+Karma. run `npm install` to install the required packages.
+Then, run `karma start` to run
+the tests.